2009 French Caribbean general strikes: Race

 The structure of the economy of the French Caribbean, a legacy of the colonial era, complicated the 2009 crisis.
 Most of Guadeloupe's and Martinique's largest land and business assets are controlled by the "békés", the white European descendants of the islands' settlers.
 The békés' ancestors had been the islands' colonists and slave holders.
 The majority of the Guadeloupean and Martiniquean populations, who are of Black African or mixed race descent, live in relative poverty (to the békés).
 For example, the békés of Martinique comprise 1% of the island's 401,000 population, and control most of the island's industries.

 The residents of both Guadeloupe and Martinique are considered to be full French citizens.
 The euro is the official currency on both islands.
 The government and the day-to-day decisions affecting both islands are made in Paris, located thousands of miles away.
 Working families, especially lower-income families, have complained that it is difficult to pay for basic necessities due to the high cost of living.
 70% of residents in Pointe-à-Pitre, Guadeloupe's largest city, currently reside in public housing.

 The islands are also afflicted by a number of other societal problems.
 The homicide rate in Guadeloupe is four times higher than that of Metropolitan France.
-Protesters in Guadeloupe and Martinique accused the French government of ignoring their economic and political concerns in the face of the looming global financial crisis of 2008–2009.
+Protesters in Guadeloupe and Martinique accused the French government of ignoring their economic and political concerns during the 2008 financial crisis.